2024 Update

 Content

 BWCs are automatically activated every time an officer turns on emergency equipment in a patrol car, turns on a Taser, or removes a firearm from its holster.
-Vehicles and holsters are being equipped with sensors to ensure cameras are immediately activated in these situations.
+Vehicles and holsters are equipped with sensors to ensure cameras are immediately activated in these situations.

-Officers will activate BWCs for legitimate law enforcement purposes only.
+Officers activate BWCs for legitimate law enforcement purposes only.
 The cameras record video from the 60 seconds prior to their activation.
 An officer who activates a BWC for a law enforcement purpose shall not intentionally deactivate it without a clear investigative purpose and shall document the reason in the written report (i.e. victim request).

-When responding to hospitals or other medical facilities, officers should refrain from activating the BWC until necessary for investigation or other law enforcement purposes.
+When responding to hospitals or other medical facilities, officers refrain from activating the BWC until necessary for investigation or other law enforcement purposes.
 To the extent possible, officers will protect medical privacy.

 Title